 Read more about Advocacy in Massachusetts/New Hampshire

-urging policy makers to implement new policy solutions to address the dramatic and evolving issues impacting nursing homes and assisted living communities during the COVID-19 pandemic.
+in spring 2020 urging policy makers to implement new policy solutions to address the drastic issues impacting nursing homes and assisted living communities during the COVID-19 pandemic.

-We have been responding to this crisis directly on the state-level by urging policymakers and working with stakeholders to adopt the critical policy guidelines to enhance testing in community settings; implement necessary reporting; develop protocols to respond to a rise in cases; and ensure care communities have the necessary equipment (i.e. PPE).
+We have been responding to the COVID-19 crisis directly on the state-level by advocating to policymakers and working with stakeholders to adopt the critical policy guidelines to enhance testing in community settings; implement necessary reporting; develop protocols to respond to a rise in cases; and ensure care communities have the necessary equipment (i.e. PPE).